-Grilling season is here, so get out and grill with this delicious and easy low carb Chipotle Lime Chicken recipe.
+Chipotle Lime Chicken is the perfect low carb, gluten-free grilled chicken dinner!
+Grilling season is here, so get out and grill up some southwest flavor with this Chipotle Lime Chicken recipe.

 Food just tastes better when it’s cooked on a grill.
 Oven-broiling is all very well when you don’t have a choice, but nothing beats a grill for bringing out the flavours of the meat or the veggies.
 That little bit of charring around the edges, that smokiness, it just can’t be beat.
 I am particularly fond of grilled eggplant, I can’t seem to get enough.
 I swear I’ve already grilled a dozen eggplants this season and we’re only part way through May.
 And I highly recommend slices of grilled eggplant in place of a burger bun!